ricardoleal20/pymath_compute/README.md

 - **Variable**: Defines mathematical variables with lower and upper bounds.
 - **MathExpression**: Creates and evaluates mathematical expressions using defined variables.
 - **Mathematical Operations**: Supports addition, subtraction, multiplication, and exponentiation of variables and expressions.
+- **Special mathematical operations**: Also allow us to interact with special operators such as e, sin, cos and others.

 ## Installation